FISHARMNIC/HAMprimeC2/README.md

     - Any formats will automatically has their method "toString" called
  - Big IDE update!
 (See below)

-# Documentation
-The documentation can be viewed [here](https://fisharmnic.github.io/docs)
 # What is working so far?
 All of the things below work.
 See examples [here](https://github.com/FISHARMNIC/HAMprimeC2/tree/main/test/working).
 - Variables